pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 can go where he will, whether anyone else is going there at the same time or not, just as the microcopy reader can get any item in microcopy form, whether other readers want it or not.
-He is limited only by&nbsp;{%- include columnbreak.html canvas=302 col=2 -%}&nbsp;
+He is limited only by {% include columnbreak.html canvas=302 col=2 %}

 TABLE XLIV